SPRITAM® Important Safety Information

 Warnings and Precautions

-Antiepileptic drugs, including SPRITAM, may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
-Call your healthcare provider right away if you have new or worsening symptoms of depression, any unusual changes in mood or behavior, or suicidal thoughts, behavior, or thoughts about self-harm that you have never had before or may be worse than before.
+Antiepileptic drugs, including SPRITAM, may cause suicidal thoughts or actions in a very small number of patients, about 1 in 500.
+Advise patients to contact you right away if they experience new or worsening symptoms of depression, any unusual changes in mood or behavior, or suicidal thoughts, behavior, or thoughts about self-harm they have never had before or which may be worse than before.

 SPRITAM may cause extreme sleepiness, tiredness, and weakness, and problems with muscle coordination.
-You should not drive, operate machinery or do other dangerous activities until you know how SPRITAM affects you.
+Patients should be instructed not to drive, operate machinery or do other dangerous activities until they know how SPRITAM affects them.

-SPRITAM can cause severe allergic reactions after the first dose or at any time during treatment.
-Discontinue SPRITAM and seek immediate medical attention if you have allergic reactions such as swelling of the face, lips, eyes, tongue and throat, trouble swallowing or breathing, and hives.
+SPRITAM can cause anaphylaxis or angioedema after the first dose or at any time during treatment.
+Advise your patients to discontinue SPRITAM and seek immediate medical attention if they have allergic reactions such as swelling of the face, lips, eyes, tongue and throat, trouble swallowing or breathing, and hives.

-Serious skin rashes can happen after you start taking SPRITAM.
+Serious dermatological reactions, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), can occur after your patients start taking SPRITAM.
 There is no way to tell if a mild rash will become a serious reaction.
-Call your healthcare provider right away at the first sign of rash.
+SPRITAM should be discontinued at the first sign of rash unless clearly not drug related.

-Do not stop taking SPRITAM unless instructed by your healthcare provider.
-Stopping a seizure medication suddenly can cause you to have seizures more often or seizures that will not stop, which is a very serious problem.
+Advise patients not to stop SPRITAM unless instructed by you.
+Stopping a seizure medication suddenly can cause more frequent seizures or seizures that will not stop.

 Common Adverse Reactions